Language Testing Requirements

 An application is incomplete until all official scores are submitted and they must arrive by the printed deadlines.

-Test scores (both TOEFL and IELTS) are considered valid for two years.
+Test scores for TOEFL, IELTS, and Duolingo English Test are considered valid for two years.

 TOEFL Score Requirements